isomerpages/moe-victoriajc/pages/DSA 2025 Application Page.md

 of the JC curriculum.</p>
 </li>
 <li>
-<p>Priority will be given to singers from the soprano, tenor and bass sections
+<p>Priority will be given to singers from the male chorus as these are our
-as these are our areas of need.&nbsp;</p>
+areas of need.&nbsp;</p>
 </li>
 </ol>
 <p><strong>Contact Person, email and number : </strong>Ms Sandhya P. Singh